felixlopz/hubrise-test-task/content/apps/prestashop/en/push-catalog.md

 Deals and discounts are not supported on PrestaShop.
 Deals and discounts present in your HubRise catalog are ignored and are not sent to PrestaShop.

-## Update Inventory Availability
+## Synchronise Inventory

-PrestaShop Bridge lets you update the inventory availability of your PrestaShop catalog based on the stocks in your HubRise catalog.
-You can let PrestaShop Bridge update your inventory availability automatically, or manually update the availability of all items.
+PrestaShop Bridge lets you update the inventory counters of your PrestaShop products, based on your HubRise inventory.
+You can let PrestaShop Bridge update the inventory automatically, or update it manually.

 ### Automatic Inventory Update

 PrestaShop Bridge can automatically update your PrestaShop inventory every time it is updated on HubRise.
 By default, this option is turned off.
 To turn it on, follow these steps:

 1. Log in to your HubRise account.
 2. Select the HubRise account and location connected with your PrestaShop store.